apollo

 How to manage the interaction:

-There may be a possibility of interaction between Clopitab-A 75 Capsule and Ramucirumab, but it can be taken if prescribed by a doctor.
-However, if you notice unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness.
+Even though combining Clopitab-A 75 Capsule and Apixaban may cause an interaction, it is still possible to take it if a doctor advises you to.
+However, consult a doctor if you experience unusual bruising, dizziness, tarry stools, coughing up or vomiting blood, severe headache, or weakness.
 Do not stop using any medications without a doctor's advice.

 How does the drug interact with Clopitab-A 75 Capsule:

-Coadministration of apixaban with Clopitab-A 75 Capsule may increase the risk of bleeding.
+Co-administration of methotrexate with Clopitab-A 75 Capsule can increase the levels and side effects of methotrexate.

 How to manage the interaction:

-Although there is a possible interaction between Clopitab-A 75 Capsule and regorafenib, you can take these medicines together if prescribed by a doctor.
-However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor.
-Do not stop using any medications without a doctor's advice.
+Although there is a possible interaction between Clopitab-A 75 Capsule and methotrexate, you can take these medicines together if prescribed by a doctor.
+However, consult a doctor if you experience symptoms such as nausea, vomiting, diarrhea, sore throat, chills, fever, rash, unusual bruising or bleeding, pale skin, dark urine, swelling of the legs and hands, breathing difficulty.
+Do not stop using any medications without consulting a doctor.

 Drug-Food Interactions